 Banks in Portugal after the financial crisis are more reluctant to lend to buyers with unstable or less than good credit.
-Any member of the Euro-Zone partnered countries can qualify to buy a home in the Azores with records of employment and a minimal down-payment of 20%.
-There is much room to negotiate on the substantial amount of the inventory in the housing market due to supply and demand and the fact that many properties, due to an aging population are becoming available for sale from heirs of the properties of deceased or those who have emigrated.
-Those interested from other regions of the world such as USA and Canada can also buy and build homes however if you are not paying cash or able to arrange your own financing you might need to get a lawyer in helping to ensure all proper steps are followed according to local and regional regulations.
+Any member of the Euro-Zone partnered countries can qualify to buy a home in the Azores with records of employment and a minimum down-payment of 20%.
+There is much room to negotiate on a substantial amount of the inventory on the housing market due to supply and demand and the fact that many properties due to an aging population are becoming available for sale from heirs of the properties that have emigrated or have their own homes.
+Those interested from other regions of the world such as the USA and Canada can also buy and build homes however if you are not paying cash or able to arrange your own financing you might need to get a lawyer in helping to ensure all proper steps are followed according to local and regional regulations.

 The Azores is a region that thrives on many solar, wind, and hydro-electric means has only increased the island’s ideals for self-preservation and many local towns and even some islands are powered 100% by sustainable natural means; the island of Graciosa is one of them.

 The Azores are a safe eco-friendly group of islands, where the people and the land live hand in hand.
 It is a great place to get off the beaten path and relax with countless natural hot water volcanic pools, crystal clear lagoons, and safe clean beaches.
 This is becoming a place for those who just want to get away and enjoy Mother Nature and all her glory.
 A safe place to retire and very accessible to both North America and mainland Europe by daily flights leaving with numerous airlines flying both in and out of the region.
 A modern-day health sector with hospitals located on all of the 9 islands is making these a new favorite with the baby boomers who want peace of mind and security in their retirement.